 It doesn’t matter if you are 6 or 60, Rob understands the needs of students of different ages and aspirations.
 All of Rob’s lessons are tailored to meet these interests and passions, but also push students in a direction where they can feel confident they are equipped with the knowledge and ability to succeed no matter the musical situation.
 The long-term goal for all of his students is to present the bigger picture of how all music and styles are closely related.
 He strives to ensure every student has these basic skills of musicianship: a sense of rhythm, time, and knowledge of theory, but also proper technique, form, and posture on that specific instrument.

 Liam is a graduate of West Chester University where he studied Music Composition, Music Production, Music History, classical guitar and piano.
-He is currently pursuing a Master’s Degree at Rowan University where he studies production, composition, and jazz guitar.
+He is currently pursuing a Master’s Degree at West Chester University where he studies production, composition, and jazz guitar.

 Liam has been playing guitar since the age of 7, when he started his first private lessons.
 During middle school and high school, Liam focused primarily on a style focused in rock music and was able to frequently participate in rock performances.